GeoLarryLai/pyTopoComplexity/README.md

 # pyTopoComlexity (v.1.0)

 ### Warning: These codes still under development and not yet officially published.
-Additional tests is required.
+Additional tests are required.

 This repository includes a set of codes that perform various types of geomorphic metrics representing topographic complexity and/or variability.
 The repository is currently under development.
 The geomorphic metrics planned to be included here are:
 * _Mexican Hat Wavelet Tranform Analysis_ (pyMexicanHat.ipynb)